hipertracker/meteor-reactivity-bug/README.md

 # meteor-reactivity-bug

 Meteor does not recognize all NPM modules.
-E.g.`require('react/addons')` is a perfect valid syntax for Node but not for Meteor.
+E.g.`require('react/addons')` is a valid syntax for Node, but not for Meteor. :(

 ```
 $ meteor